PopeyeURS/ulyssescaballes-mpv.config/README.md

 "C:/Users/<user_name>/AppData/Roaming/MPV/ytdlProtocol.bat".
 6. Right click "ytdlProtocol.bat", then "Run as Administrator" once.
 7. Reboot your PC.
 8. Open YouTube on your Firefox browser, select and right-click on any video stream available on display, scroll down the context menu and click "Play link in MPV".
-MPV will open and automatically play the selected video stream directly from YouTube.
+MPV plays the selected video stream directly from YouTube.

 ---